Understanding True Saving Faith

 Jesus is God and became man John 1:1 – In the beginning was the Word, and the Word was with God, and the Word was God.
 John 1:14 – And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.

-Jesus died for us on the cross 1 Peter 3:18 – For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit,
+Jesus died for us on the cross 1 Peter 3:18 – For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit, (Jesus paid the price for our sin.)

 Jesus was resurrected (arose) from the dead and is alive today Romans 4:25 – who was delivered up for our trespasses and raised for our justification. – Romans 6:9–10 – We know that Christ, being raised from the dead, will never die again; death no longer has dominion over him.
 For the death he died he died to sin, once for all, but the life he lives he lives to God.